How to migrate a website successfully

 It’s vital, then, to analyze the new domain’s performance, check its backlink profile and anchor texts, and investigate its history before buying it and migrating your website to it.

-There are also several site migration tips and tools that you can use to ensure that your new domain isn’t hiding any skeletons in its closet.
+There are also several site migration tips and tools that you can use to ensure that your new domain isn’t hiding any skeletons in its closet:

-Another option is to go to https://completedns.com/dns-history/ and view domain drops and nameserver changes.
+- Complete DNS.
+Go to https://completedns.com/dns-history/ and view domain drops and nameserver changes.

 Website migration checklist